waspinator/CD74HC4067/README.md

 `CD74HC4067 my_mux(4, 5, 6, 7);`

-Use -1 for the pins (bits) you want to control, eg. only S0 on PIN 4 and S1 on PIN 5:
+Use -1 for the control pins you want to leave out, eg. 4 channels: S0 on PIN 4 and S1 on PIN 5:

 `CD74HC4067 my_mux(4, 5, -1, -1);`